About Us

 • Working and communicating effectively with parents in formal and informal conferences, written reports, and newsletters.

-• Working as an advisor in the middle school advisory program
+• Working as a middle school advisor

 • Supporting and following the school policies and procedures.